- Research awards 2024

 Vitirover, the first robot mower able to cover surfaces as large and difficult as vineyards and power station parks

 In spring when grass and everything else grow furiously, seeds need planting, fences mended and lambs tended, an overwhelmed land manager might dream of a robot lawnmower.
-In the sphere of large surfaces and farming, this dream became reality in 2011 with the invention of Vitirover, the first robot mower able to cover surfaces as large and difficult as vineyards and power station parks.
+For large surfaces and farming, this dream became reality in 2011 with the invention of Vitirover, the first robot mower able to cover surfaces as large and difficult as vineyards and power station parks.

 To understand the role of intellectual property in Vitirover’s success, 4iP Council, an association dedicated to developing high quality academic insight and empirical evidence on topics related to intellectual property and innovation in Europe, speaks to serial-entrepreneur Arnaud de la Fouchardière, one of Vitirover’s two founders and the CEO of the European SME it has enabled.